ourzora/themis/README.md

 **Author:** [Reuben Bramanathan](http://bramanathan.com "Reuben Bramanathan")

-You can hire and access Reuben's services by [purchasing his $CNSL token](https://uniswap.exchange/swap?outputCurrency=0xea0bea4d852687c45fdc57f6b06a8a92302baabc "purchasing his token $CNSL").
+You can hire and access Reuben's consulting services by [purchasing his $CNSL token](https://uniswap.exchange/swap?outputCurrency=0xea0bea4d852687c45fdc57f6b06a8a92302baabc "purchasing his token $CNSL").

 **This is a template Terms of Service for your personal token.**